al6x/my_cluster/readme.md

 It's clever ennought to determine that before deploying app it needs to prepare machines, and It will:

-- install & configure: git, mail, ruby, mongodb, nginx
+- install & configure: git, mail, ruby, mongodb, nginx, ...
 - ensure that mongodb and nginx is running
 - only then it will deploy the application